Juvenile Criminal Records Search Guide (Laws to Search Each State)

 How to Search Juvenile Crime Records in Each State

 The tools available for a juvenile criminal records search vary by state.
 Most states offer a free online search tool that will return public juvenile records, while others require a mailed document request.
 Most mailed requests have costs associated with receiving the legal details.
-Keep in mind this qualifies as a level 1 background check only.
+Keep in mind this qualifies as a basic background check only.

 Graphic outlining a juvenile criminal records search process in Arizona, California, Hawaii, South Carolina, and South Dakota, which have state specific laws regarding the type of juvenile criminal records that can be searched, if not expunged.